zinic/crawl/aspects.md

 * Base Difficulty: 8
 * Magic
 	* Magic Energy Type: **Meta**
+<br /><br />

 ### Swing

 Grants a character a melee swing attack.
-This attack may be used with any swung melee weapon.
+This attack may be used with swung melee weapons, including blugenoning, slings, staves and other similar weapon types.
 This does not apply to slashing weapons which require different techniques.

 Aspect Point Cost: **4 AP**
 <br />Capstone Cost: **4 AP**